South Korean identity card: Holographic anti-forgery

-There is Taegeuk(태극) shape in the left corner, and Earth shape(Pacific Rim) in the bottom center.
-There is Taegeuk shape surrounded by a wavy line.
-And there is “대한민국” letter which crescented top to left, and pattern which crescent in the low left to center right with this The Taeguk.
+There is a Taegeuk(태극) shape on the left, and an image of a globe showing the Pacific Rim in the bottom center.
+The phrase "대한민국" (Republic of Korea) is written in a crescent shape.

 Status of ID card issued

 Issuance

-In Resident Registration Act, Mayor, Supervisor, Alderman shall issue to 17-ages-old who jurisdictions residents.
-The person who aged 17-years-old must proposes of ID card issued to Act, Mayor, Supervisor.
+In Resident Registration Act, mayor, Supervisor, Alderman shall issue to 17-ages-old who jurisdictions residents.
+The person who aged 17-years-old must proposes of ID card issued to Act, mayor, Supervisor.
 (3 of Art.
 24 of the Residents Registration Law) The ID card is issued by computerized resident information center of the Ministry of Public Administration and Security, at the request of the Mayor, Supervisor, Alderman, and it has been grant and delivered to City.
 (1 of Art.
 28 of the Residents Registration Law) If it lost or damaged, the name or date of birth or gender changed, insufficient of ID card entry column, difficult of identification by changed the face or etc., that time replacement of ID card.
 (3 of Art.
 40 of the Residents Registration Law) In this time, People who have an identity card is 40 million people, and it is estimated that about 350 million per year issuance.

 Usage

 ID card is estimated that is used more than hundreds of thousands of cases a day.
-Usually more than 60% get the description from the financial institutions are utilizing this ID card, and it is also used on ARS or Online Applications amounts to about 10 million per day.
+Usually more than 60% get the description from the financial institutions are using this ID card, and it is also used on ARS or Online Applications amounts to about 10 million per day.

+Criticism and controversy

+When issuing a South Korean national ID card, the government registers the fingerprints of ten fingers, and a fingerprint is printed on the back of the issued national ID card.
+However, criticism has been raised about printing fingerprints on national ID cards, saying there is a high possibility of fingerprint leakage.

+The United Nations recommended that South Korea "reexamine the resident registration system to protect the right to privacy and strictly limit the use of resident registration numbers unless necessary, such as providing public services" in 2008.
+Actually, most developed countries, such as the United States and Japan, don't print fingerprints on ID cards for their citizens unlike South Korea.

+Meanwhile, the Constitutional Court of Korea ruled that this resident registration system is constitutional in 2024.